Today, millennials face many social expectations that cause most of our stress and anxiety.

-These expectations are passed down from older generations through family and peers, who always did things “the way they were supposed to.”
+These expectations are passed down from older generations through family and peers, who always did things “how they were supposed to.”

 Here are 7 social expectations you must constantly fight:

-1. You Need to Go Towards Security
+1. You Need to Go Toward Security

-- You don’t think you get paid enough.
+- You don’t think you get paid enough

-- You feel like you get disrespected.
+- You feel you get disrespected

-- You get no recognition.
+- You get no recognition

-- You are not growing.
+- You are not growing